neuefische/wd-flipped-classroom-curriculum/sessions/js-basics/README.md

 - Explain that you can use ordinary CSS selectors with querySelector
 - Explain that querySelector only selects the first element matching the selector

-- Optional: Log the element to the console and show the students what kind of Object it is, which properties it has, e.g. classList
+- Optional: Log the element to the console and show the students what kind of object it is, which properties it has, e.g. classList

 ### Adding, removing, and toggling CSS classes with classList